zanaca/www.zanaca.com/README.md

 * Praparar um crontab para rodar o fetchMediumPosts.py e fetchBackgroundImg.py
 * Servir a raiz com o servidor web que preferir

-Setup with just the `gh-pages` branch so anything you do in this branch will be displayed on the site on push.
-(It can take up to 10 minutes to be reflected)

 ### Desenvolvimento

 Para começar a servir: